flutter/website/src/get-started/flutter-for/uikit-devs.md

 Isolates are separate execution threads that do not share any memory with the main execution memory heap.
-This means you can’t access variables from the main thread, or update your UI by calling `setState()`.
+This means you can't access variables from the main thread, or update your UI by calling `setState()`.
 Isolates are true to their name, and cannot share memory (in the form of static fields, for example).